moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 DM: but yes the ${} is where the string interpolation happens in `text, text ${} more text`
 DM: and: `text, text ${ 'any expression here will be coerced to a String' } more text` -->

+## short-circuit evaluation
+In JavaScript, short-circuiting is the evaluation of an expression from left to right with || and && operators.
+If the condition is met and the rest of the conditions won't affect the already evaluated result, the expression will short-circuit and return that result (value)